Teen dies in fatal ATV crash on Osteen Rd

 Fatal ATV Crash on Osteen Road

-This incident serves as a harsh reminder of the dangers associated with ATVs, especially on rural roads like Osteen Maytown Road and nearby Bowen Road, known for their limited visibility and sharp turns.
+This incident highlights the risks of ATV use on rural roads.
+Areas like Osteen Maytown Road and Bowen Road have poor visibility and sharp turns.

 The Dangers of Rural Roads: McDuffie County Crash